civic-switchboard/civic-switchboard.github.io/_pages/home.md

 ![image-left]({{ site.url }}{{ site.baseurl }}/assets/images/switchboard-200.jpg){: .align-left}
 Civic Switchboard is an [Institute of Museum and Library Services](https://www.imls.gov) supported effort that aims to develop the capacity of academic and public libraries in civic data ecosystems.

 We encourage partnerships between libraries and local data intermediaries that will better serve data users, further democratize data, and support equitable access to information.
-Our project is created an online [guide and toolkit](https://civic-switchboard.gitbook.io/guide/) for libraries interested in expanding (or beginning) their role around civic information.
+Our project created an online [guide and toolkit](https://civic-switchboard.gitbook.io/guide/) for libraries interested in expanding (or beginning) their role around civic information.

 We also published two designed (and printable) versions of the guide:
 * [Civic Switchboard - Connecting Libraries and Community Information Networks](https://civic-switchboard.github.io/assets/guide/Civic_Switchboard_Guide.pdf)